rebaze/integrity/README.md

 # News

-## 2019-01-04 Release is coming

-It has been a while since the library got a release to Maven Central.
-Now, it will be time again.

 # What is this?

 A small Java library for creating Merkle Trees (https://en.m.wikipedia.org/wiki/Merkle_tree) to be used in blockchain-like technologies.